Battle of Călugăreni

 The whole Ottoman force was estimated at 100,000 men, but not all of their troops were on the battlefield at Călugăreni.
 It seems that only about 30,000-40,000 Ottoman soldiers were involved in the battle.

-Michael the Brave had in total about 15,000 men and about 12 large field cannons, with Transylvanian (Székely) detachments.
+Michael the Brave had in total about 15,000 men and about 12 large field cannons, with Transylvanian (Székely) detachments and Cossack mercenaries.
 Michael the Brave strategically positioned his forces south of the village of Călugăreni, where the Câlniştea river flows into the Neajlov river.
 The terrain there was a muddy marsh, surrounded by forests that would negate the Ottoman's military superiority.
 The battle had three different phases.
 A narrow bridge over the Neajlov river was used by Michael as a mandatory pass point where he successfully held a large Ottoman attack, although a second Ottoman assault supported by flanking cavalry forced the Wallachians to retreat.
 However a Wallachian counterattack on the pursuing Ottomans forced them back over the river, ending the battle as Michael would retreat during the night.
 The Ottomans suffered much heavier casualties.